syedumerahmedcode/java-functional-programming/notes.md

 **Combinator Pattern**: This pattern is very useful for doing validation as it helps increase as well as decrease the validation on an object within the business logic.
 It is implemented inside _combinatorpattern_ package within _CustomerRegistrationValidator_ interface which extends Function<Customer, ValidationResult> where _Customer_ is the business object on which validation is applied whereas _ValidationResult_ is an enum which indicates the possible outcomes of the validation. **TODO**: Write separate section on **CustomerRegistrationValidator** interface.
 The combinator pattern is used in the Main class inside combinatorpattern package.

-**Stream()**: In simple words, a stream is a very nice, fancy iterator.
-Characteristics of a stream: sized, ordered/unordered, distinct, sorted.
 **filter()**: Like the names suggests, this is only used for filtering.
 This is a replacement of if statement from imperative programming.
 Parameter: Stream<T> takes Predicate<T>.
 **map()**: Map is a transforming function i.e. it transforms values.
 Here, number of output == number of input.
 Please note that there is no guarantee on the type of the output with respect to the type of the input.
 Parameter: Stream<T> map takes Function<T,R> to return Stream<R>.